 So the point is, you need to have a specific goal in terms of your social media strategy.
 In case you are not sure about your ROI despite investing several hours and money into it, it’s time to relook into your social media strategies or hire an outside social media agency to manage your social media handles, so that you could focus on your core areas that could help you make money.

-It’s a general belief among businesses that they need to engage with every person that land on their social media pages.
+It’s a general belief among businesses that they need to engage with every person who land on their social media pages.
 But, nothing could be further from this truth.

 Besides the content creation process, you need to factor in SEO as well.